 Once the tangential contact force exceeds the static friction force, sliding will occur, as below.

-As it is seen in Fig. 5 and mentioned before, the contact and target elements overlay the surfaces of contacting bodies (the steel fibre and matrix), and have the same geometric characteristics as the underlying elements.
+As seen in Fig. 5 and mentioned above, the contact and target elements overlay the surfaces of contacting bodies (the steel fibre and matrix), and have the same geometric characteristics as the underlying elements.
 Therefore, the compatibility is applied to the fibre and matrix surfaces which respectively underlay the contact and target elements.

 To derive the contact stiffness matrix, the contact surface is divided into a set of contact elements.
 The element represents the interaction between the surface nodes of the contact body with the respective element face of the target body.
 The contact stiffness matrix, Kc, is assembled into the stiffness matrix of the contacting bodies (Kb) which can be expressed as: